 A first aid kit that contains a two-week supply of your family’s prescription medications.
 A few of the supplies in a common first aid kit are bandages, antiseptic, tape, compress and non aspirin pain reliever.
 First Aid Kits can be purchase tax-free.

-A portable battery-powered radio, flashlights, batteries and other emergency tools.
+A portable battery-powered FM radio*, flashlights, batteries and other emergency tools.

 Common Emergency Tools